nicktoscano/data_science_getting_started/README.md

 # data_science_getting_started
 This is a multi-part presentation for introducing new users to the Oracle Data Science Platform.
 This is designed to be a training session for users that have access to Oracle Data Sceince Platform through OCI free tier.

+Click the image below to see a video of how to setup a data science service.
+This video does not have audio.

 [<img src="https://github.com/nicktoscano/data_science_getting_started/blob/main/assets/ds.png" width="350" height="200">](https://www.youtube.com/embed/akL_bGRo5gM "Start A Data Science Service")

 ## Presentations